 The Section also focuses on street gangs that traffic in narcotics and commit violent crimes.
 In these cases, the Section works closely with local police departments and the Maryland State Police, as well as federal agencies.

-Assistant U.S. Attorney Kenneth Clark supervises the Narcotics Section and can be reached by calling 410-209-4800.
+Assistant United States Attorney Kenneth Clark serves as the Chief of the Narcotics Section and can be reached by calling 410-209-4800.

 Fraud and Public Corruption Section